MicrosoftDocs/learn/learn-pr/aspnetcore/persist-data-ef-core/includes/3-migrations.md

     - Tables that correspond to each entity were created.
     - Table names were taken from the names of the `DbSet` properties on the `PizzaContext`.
-    - Properties named `Id` were inferred to be auto-incrementing primary key fields.
+    - Properties named `Id` were inferred to be autoincrementing primary key fields.
     - The EF Core primary key and foreign key constraint naming conventions are `PK_<primary key property>` and `FK_<dependent entity>_<principal entity>_<foreign key property>`, respectively.
 The `<dependent entity>` and `<principal entity>` placeholders correspond to the entity class names.

     > [!NOTE]